 A quantitative screen

 The main reason that UTV appeared attractive was the exceptionally low PE10 rating.
-At the time the market average was nearer 12 to 14, so 5 really was very low.
+At the time, the market average was nearer 12 to 14, so five really was very low.
 If those historic earnings turned out to be sustainable going forwards, then UTV shares were likely to head upwards at some point in the future.

 A qualitative selection

 Once I’ve homed in on a company using the quantitative stage, I like to run through a checklist so that I can get a better feel for what the company is all about.
-This helps me to sleep better after I’ve bought the shares, and it also stops me buying shares in companies that look good by the numbers, but in reality turn out to be cheap rubbish rather than quality bargains.
+This helps me to sleep better after I’ve bought the shares, and it also stops me from buying shares in companies that look good by the numbers but, in reality, turn out to be cheap rubbish rather than quality bargains.

 A bit of history

 UTV Media is primarily a TV and Radio broadcast group.
 It was set up in 1959 to be the ITV license holder for Ireland and has held that license ever since.
 As well as TV, they’re also the radio market leader in Ireland, with a steak in over 20 radio stations throughout Ireland and the UK, including TalkSPORT, the leading commercial talk station.